What is Nonwoven Fabric?

 1. What is the nonwoven fabric?

-The first written definition of nonwoven fabrics came from the American Society for Testing and materials in 1962 which defined them as “textile fabrics made of carded web or fiber web held together by adhesives.”
-Currently, INDA, the association of the nonwoven fabrics industry, defines a nonwoven as “sheet or web structures bonded together by entangling fiber or filaments (and by perforating films) mechanically, thermally or chemically.
-They are flat, porous sheets that are made directly from separate fibers or from molten plastic or plastic film.
-They are not made by weaving or knitting and do not require converting the fibers to yarn.
+Nonwoven fabric represents a revolutionary category of engineered textiles distinct from traditional woven or knitted materials.
+Unlike conventional fabrics formed by interlacing yarns, nonwovens are made by directly bonding fibers or filaments together.
+The American Society for Testing and Materials (ASTM) first defined them in 1962 as “textile fabrics made of carded web or fiber web held together by adhesives.”
+Today, INDA, the Association of the Nonwoven Fabrics Industry, provides the authoritative definition: nonwoven fabrics are “sheet or web structures bonded together by entangling fiber or filaments mechanically, thermally, or chemically.
+They are flat, porous sheets made directly from separate fibers or molten plastic/plastic film, bypassing weaving, knitting, or yarn conversion entirely.”

 2. How can you tell if a fabric is non-woven?